linode/apl-charts/knative-service/README.md

-# Quick start for creating a Knative workload
+# Quick start for creating a Knative service

-The `quickstart-knative-service` Helm chart can be used to create a Knative `Service` (to deploy a single image), a `Service` and a  `ServiceAccount`.
+The `knative-service` Helm chart can be used to create a Knative `Service` (to deploy a single image), a `Service` and a  `ServiceAccount`.
 Optionally a Prometheus `ServiceMonitor` can be created.

 ## About the quick starts